megannma/Flashcard-Quiz-Creator/README.md

 strengthen my programming abilities in the process.
 I am interested in this project because I believe creating my own questions will help me even more with remembering how to answer them, and other students may find this project helpful as well.

+## User Stories
+* As a user, I want to be able to add a question and an associated answer to the set
+* As a user, I want to be able to delete a question and its answer from the set
+* As a user, I want to be able to modify existing questions and answers
+* As a user, I want to be able to view my score from each time I use the application